Decidability for Entailments of Symbolic Heaps with Arrays: Correctness of Decision Procedure

 is equivalent to the conjunction of the following

 for any $I' \subseteq I$, and

 for any $I' \subseteq I$ with $I' \neq \emptyset$.

-Case~4.1: the case of $s \models m=m_{I'} \land m<m_{I\setminus I'}$ for some $I' \subseteq I$.
+{\bfseries Case~4.1:} the case of $s \models m=m_{I'} \land m<m_{I\setminus I'}$ for some $I' \subseteq I$.

-The antecedent of the conjunct of (\ref{eq_7}) with respect to $I'$ has the case condition.
-All conjuncts of (\ref{eq_7}) other than this conjunct and conjuncts of (\ref{eq_8}) are true, because their antecedents are false by the case condition.
+The antecedent of the conjunct of the form of (\ref{eq_7}) with $I'$ being this $I'$ satisfies the case condition.
+The conjunct of the form (\ref{eq_7}) with $I'$ begin not this $I'$ and the conjuncts of the form (\ref{eq_8}) are true, because their antecedents are false by the case condition.

 Now we show the only-if part and the if part by using $h_6= h|_{\{s(t),s(t+1),\ldots,s(t')\}} + h_7$.